maylynn-ng/quotalicious/README.md

 - Gestures!
 Definitely need to wrap my head around this a bit better.
 The swipe is cool, but then I couldn't figure out how to have both swipe **AND** tap before the deadline.
 I just want everything to be touchable in all kinds of ways :pensive:

 - Animations!!
 Right, I know I've got a butt tonne of lottie animations, but animated transitions absolutely stumped me.
-I tried to implement those really awesome transitions that good old [Willy](https://www.youtube.com/user/wcandill) from FreeCodeCamp, but again, time was against me
+I tried to implement those really awesome transitions from good ol' [Willy](https://www.youtube.com/user/wcandill) at FreeCodeCamp, but again, time was against me ⌛

 - Testing testing testing